rmrk-team/evm/docs/RMRK/equippable/IRMRKNestableExternalEquip.md

-# IRMRKNestingExternalEquip
+# IRMRKNestableExternalEquip

 *RMRK team*

-> IRMRKNestingExternalEquip
+> IRMRKNestableExternalEquip

-Interface smart contract of the RMRK nesting external equippable module.
+Interface smart contract of the RMRK nestable with external equippable module.